torchbox/wagtail-wordpress-import/docs/import_hooks.md

 </item>
 ```

-This `<item>` XML tag above is not included when an import is run because we only import `<item>` tags that represent a blog post or page to be created in Wagtail.
-These are items with a `<wp:post_type>` of post or page by default.
-The sample XML above represents an `attachment` type.
+The type of an XML `<item>` element is given by its `<wp:post_type>` tag.
+The example item above represents an "attachment" type.
+This is not included by default when an import is run, because we only import items of the "post" or "page" type, representing a blog post or page to be created in Wagtail.

 Import hooks allow you to define a function that will be called when a specific XML tag is encountered.
 This allows you to define your own custom import logic for your specific import requirements.